cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Built-in variables and constants can be used as-is in Mindcode, e.g., `@time` or `@titanium-conveyor`.
 The leading `@` is always present.

 > [!TIP]
-> Mindcode has a list of built-in variables and handles some of them specifically, but any unknown built-in values in the source code are compiled in as-is.
-When Mindustry Logic introduces a new built-in variable, it can be used right away without waiting for a new version of Mindcode to be released, unless the new built-in variable needs some special handling by the compiler.
+> Mindcode has a list of built-in variables and handles some of them specifically.
+When an unknown built-in variable is encountered, a warning is generated, but the built-in variable is used as specified in the source code (the warning can be suppressed by the [`#declare` directive](SYNTAX-EXTENSIONS.markdown#declaring-new-built-in-variables)).
+Therefore, when Mindustry Logic introduces a new built-in variable, or such a variable is provided by a mod, it can be used right away without waiting for a new version of Mindcode to be released.

 Some built-in variables represent a constant numerical value, such as `@pi` or `@blockCount`.
 The actual numerical value is either _stable_, meaning it is the same in all released versions of Mindustry since the first one in which it appeared (e.g., `@pi`), or _unstable_, meaning the value depends on the actual version of Mindustry used (e.g., `@blockCount`).